Senator Makes Amtrak Hire Ticket Agents Because 30 Percent of His State Lacks Internet - Slashdot

 Not sure about Amtrak...
 (Score:2)

-Have Amtrak tickes sold at post offices (Score:2)
+Have Amtrak tickes sold at post offices (Score:3)

 Ol'Musky will fix this!
 (Score:1)